AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/spree.md

 ---
 # Connect Spree

 Want to see how your business is performing or find your most valuable acquisition sources and channels?
-Connecting your Spree data to MBI will allow you to answer these questions and more.
+Connecting your Spree data to[!DNL MBI]will allow you to answer these questions and more.

-As Spree's database is based on PostgreSQL, you can connect it to MBI using the [same steps that you would for a normal Postgres connection](../integrations/postgresql.md).
+As Spree's database is based on PostgreSQL, you can connect it to[!DNL MBI]using the [same steps that you would for a normal Postgres connection](../integrations/postgresql.md).

 ## Related documentation